 Based on Investopedia’s definition of net importer, a country whose total value of all imported goods is lower than its value of all exports is said to have a positive trade balance or surplus.

-Lithuania earned the highest trade surpluses with the following countries.
+Lithuania earned the highest trade surpluses at expense of the following countries.

 These positive cashflow streams clearly indicate Lithuania’s competitive advantages with the above countries, but also represent key opportunities for Lithuania to develop country-specific strategies to optimize its overall position in international trade.